victor-likes-coding/asylum-rg-fe-starter/tickets/secondTicket.md

 Deliver the following:

 - Integrate this frontend application with an API.
-- Rework redux and data visualizations to use an API instead of `test_data.json`.
+- Rework the `GraphWrapper.jsx` file and data visualizations to use an API instead of `test_data.json`.
 - The graphs on the Graphs page should display after the integration.

 ### Relevant Files